Tax Rates & Mill Rates

 On your property tax notice, you will see a single number called 'Tax Rate'.
 The Tax Rate is calculated by taking the Mill Rate and dividing by 1,000, then multiplying that number by the Mill Rate Factor.

-City of Saskatoon and Saskatoon Public Library Tax Mill Rates
+City of Saskatoon and Saskatoon Public Library Mill Rates

-The total revenue required from taxation by each taxing authority is divided by the total taxable assessment in Saskatoon to arrive at the mill rate for each authority, per $1000 of taxable assessment.
+The total revenue required from taxation for each taxing authority is divided by the total taxable assessment in Saskatoon to arrive at the mill rate for each authority, per $1000 of taxable assessment.

-Total revenue required ÷ (Total taxable assessment/$1000) = Mill Rate
+Total revenue required ÷ (Total taxable assessment x 1000) = Mill Rate

 City of Saskatoon and Saskatoon Public Library Mill Rate Factors

 The mill rate factor is used to determine the proportion of tax revenue that each property class will pay.
-There are three main property classes: residential/condominium, multi-residential, and commercial/industrial.
+There are two main property classes: Residential and Commercial/Industrial.
+City Council's approval of a tax ratio of 1.59 means that for every $1.00 in property taxes that a residential property owner pays, a commercial property owner will pay $1.59 on an equivalent assessment.

 Education Mill Rate